Warning Signs That Could Lead to Bankruptcy

 There should be room in everyone’s life for little luxuries and treats.
 This depends entirely on your budget, income, and debt.
 For some people, a suitable amount of fun might be coffee out a couple of times per week and a move with friends every two weeks.
 For others, fun might be three family vacations per year.

 If you can’t remember the last time you treated yourself, your budget may be stretched so thin by debt that you aren’t able to meet your own needs.
 On the flip side, it’s also not good if you’re constantly having fun and going out when your finances are in disarray.
 This often points to excess credit card usage.

 Do you wake up in the morning thinking about money and end the day with a sinking feeling about upcoming bills?
 If money is your number one concern, you may be in an unsustainable financial situation.

 Is Bankruptcy the Right Choice for You?
 Find Out Now

 Bankruptcy may be able to give you the peace of mind and fresh start you need.
 Let’s talk about your finances and which options work best for you.
-Give us a call at 251-336-3695 or to have someone contact you.
+Give us a call at 251-336-3695 or fill out our contact form to have someone contact you.

 Leave a ReplyWant to join the discussion?